iharnoor/Correlation-BrainfMRI/README.md

 ## Status: Completed

-## Image with maximum activity: I choose the value of Image_act4.
+## Image with maximum activity: I choose the "Image_act4".Because it has maximum details.